-It should be noted that the permittee may have to enlist other professionals to facilitate the submission of a WAWA permit application.
-For certain alterations, an individual qualified in identifying wetlands may be required.
-In other cases, a professional engineer, environmental consultant, registered professional forester, etc. may be required.
+It should be noted that other professionals may be required for the submission of a watercourse and wetland alteration permit.
+For certain alterations, a biologist capable of identifying wetlands may be required.
+In other cases, a professional engineer, a registered professional forester, or environmental consultant may be required.

-Responsibility for any action arising from any watercourse or wetland alteration must be borne by the permittee and no liability shall be incurred by the Minister or the Department of Environment and Local Government.
-Any permit issued under the Watercourse and Wetland Alteration Regulation - Clean Water Act does not exempt or exclude the permittee from the provisions of any Act of the Legislature of New Brunswick or of Canada to serve as legal defense to any action commenced by landowners who are adversely affected by the alteration.
+Responsibility for any action arising from any watercourse or wetland alteration must be borne by the Permittee and no liability shall be incurred by the Minister or the Department of Environment and Local Government.
+Any permit issued under the Watercourse and Wetland Alteration Regulation does not exempt or exclude the Permittee from the provisions of any Act of the Legislature of New Brunswick or of Canada to serve as legal defense to any action commenced by landowners who are adversely affected by the alteration.